MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

     - If applicable, you should also describe quick steps to onboard and use the Snap.
 For example: `After installing the Snap, visit the companion dapp at https://voyager-snap.linea.build to connect an account and track your Linea Voyage progress.`
 - Link to the public GitHub repo and npm package
     - If your Snap is hosted on a different site, like GitLab, you can link to that instead.
-    - Please ensure that you have [correctly published the Snap package](../how-to/publish-a-snap.md).
+    - Ensure that you have [correctly published the Snap package](../how-to/publish-a-snap.md).
 - Snap version number to be allowlisted
     - Make sure that the version number in `package.json` and `snap.manifest.json` match, and that the Snap has been built with the correct `shasum`.
 - Snap auditor and audit report
-    - If your Snap uses one or more of the permissions listed above, please provide a PDF or link to where the audit report has been published.
+    - If your Snap uses one or more of the permissions listed above, provide a PDF or URL to where the audit report has been published.
 Otherwise, leave this field blank.
-    - Please note: the audit report will be made public.
+    - Note: the audit report will be made public.
 You may ask your auditor to publish the report on their website and provide the link to us.
 - Customer support details
     - To ensure a smooth user experience, we require customer support details for your Snap.
 This allows us to escalate any issues that the user is facing with your Snap.
 You can find more details [here](https://consensys.notion.site/Providing-User-Support-Information-cff79a7d896e4da6a2f8a17ce074e585).
 The Escalation Contact will be kept confidential between our teams, the rest of the information will be public.
 You must provide an Escalation Contact and at least one of the remaining items.
 - Images
     - Here's your opportunity to provide compelling previews of your Snap!
 These can be screenshots or promotional images to help users get an idea of what your Snap can do.
-    - Please provide 3 images with the following dimensions: 960w x 540h.
+    - Upload 3 images with the following dimensions: 960w x 540h.
 PNG or JPG are allowed.
 - Demo video
     - This will help our team review your Snap.
 It may also be used by our marketing team.